Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Matchup vs. Kansas City

-- The Chiefs have the NFL's 29th-ranked pass defense this season, allowing 308.6 yards per game through the air.
+- This week McLaurin will face the NFL's 29th-ranked pass defense (308.6 yards allowed per game).

-- The Chiefs have allowed 10 touchdowns through the air (2.0 per game).
-They are 21st in the NFL in that category.
+- At 2.0 passing TDs conceded per game, the Chiefs defense is ranked 21st in the NFL.

 Recent Performances